Storyflow Logo

 Concept, brief, or project board

 Read the table top to bottom and the pattern is clear.
 Brainstorming is a moment.
 Ideation is the path that moment is supposed to start.
 They are not competitors.
-One is a stage inside the other.
+One is a stage inside the other, which is why the tools for each are shaped differently even when they look identical on day one.

 What a brainstorming tool is built to do